 For further clarity, a bill of sale in Ontario should include the vehicle make, model, colour, body type, mileage/odometer reading, and engine (hybrid, electric, gas).
 This serves as another point of clarity to ensure you're buying and eventually registering the correct vehicle.

-Because Service Ontario requires you to register a used car within six days of purchase, the purchase date is integral.
+Because Service Ontario requires you to register a used car at a Service Ontario centre within six days of purchase, the purchase date is integral.
 You risk penalties from ServiceOntario or a ticket from the police if you let this period lapse without registration.

 The purchase price, or sale price, is another important facet of the bill of sale due to tax implications.
-The Ministry of Transportation requires the buyer to pay 13% in taxes on the purchase of a new vehicle based on either the purchase price or the wholesale value.
+The Ministry of Transportation requires the buyer to pay 13% in taxes on purchasing a new vehicle.
+This tax is calculated based on the purchase price or wholesale value, whichever is higher.

-You can't register the vehicle without the name, address, and signature of the buyer.
-Sure, you could fill in the information at a later date.
-But without the seller's information, you won't be able to register the vehicle.
+You can't register the vehicle without the buyer's name, address, and signature.
+Sure, you could fill in the information later, but you will need the seller's information to register the vehicle.

 Although a bill of sale in Ontario is a crucial document, it doesn't have to be a work of art.
 In fact, every Canadian province allows you to create your own, whether from a template or written by hand.

-If you're in a bind or need to draft a bill of sale quickly to sell a vehicle or get a better deal on an as-is car, just put pen to paper.
+If you're in a bind or need to draft a bill of sale quickly to sell a vehicle, just put pen to paper.
 Just make sure you have everything listed above.

 If you want a template to ensure you don't forget any relevant information, consider using one of the free versions from the following websites:

-When buying a new vehicle, you'll need several other documents aside from the bill of sale.
+When buying a new vehicle, you'll need several other documents besides the bill of sale, odometer reading, proof of insurance, and your Ontario driver’s license.
 Some of these are required by law, while others are nice-to-haves from the buyer.
 Having all of them will make registration easier and provide peace of mind.

-Known as a warranty of fitness in many other countries, a safety standards certificate, or SSC, is a document that certifies the fitness of a vehicle.
-While it's legal to purchase or sell a vehicle without an SSC, buyers cannot drive or put license plates on the used car until they can procure an SSC.
+Known as a warranty of fitness in many other countries, a safety standards certificate, or SSC, is a document certifying a vehicle's fitness.
+While it's legal to purchase, sell, and register a vehicle without an SSC, buyers cannot drive or put license plates on the used car until they get it.

 Fortunately, getting an SSC is simple.
-Many garages around Ontario can issue an SSC, provided your vehicle passes the inspection.
+Many garages around Ontario are certified by the Ministry of Transportation (MTO) to issue an SSC, provided your vehicle passes the inspection.
 Just look for a sign that reads Motor Vehicle Inspection Station.
 Once your vehicle passes the inspection, the SSC is valid for 36 days.
 In most cases, the seller will provide an SSC, or you can negotiate it as part of the sale.

 A Carfax report includes pertinent information on a vehicle that can help you decide whether the car is worth the purchase price.
-It includes vehicle history information, such as theft or accidents, as well as the odometer reading.
+It includes vehicle history information, such as theft or accidents, and the odometer reading.
 Buying a used vehicle without one of these is a gamble, so make sure you conduct your due diligence or ask the buyer for a Carfax report.
+You can also pull the Carfax yourself using the vehicle’s VIN if the seller won’t provide one.

 Because a UVIP is a necessary document for vehicle registration and the sale of a vehicle, make sure to get this from the seller or provide it to the buyer.

-Drafting a bill of sale isn't a complicated process.
+Drafting a bill of sale is a simple process.
 But knowing you need one is half the battle.
 While a UVIP makes this process easier in Ontario compared to other provinces, the bill of sale and other necessary documentation is still your responsibility as a seller.

-And that's what makes Clutch a great ally when you're buying a car.
-With secure financing, a 210-point inspection on every vehicle, a money-back guarantee, and a valid Carfax report, we take the hassle out of buying a used car so you can drive away with peace of mind.
+And that's what makes Clutch a great ally when you're buying a used car.
+With secure financing, a 210-point inspection on every vehicle, a 10-Day Money-Back Guarantee, a 90-Day Protection Plan or 6,000-km limited warranty, and a valid Carfax report, we take the hassle out of buying a used car so you can drive away with peace-of-mind.